Available in VPC

 8. Check connection

-1. Set usage permissions
+1. Set user permissions

 2. Preparations

-4. Create IPsec VPN Tunnel
+4. Create IPsec VPN tunnel

 5. Follow-ups